Detailed listings of courses currently being offered by the Classics Department may be found by visiting SPIRE.

-Classics 261: Greek Voices (AL).
-Various voices of ancient Greek literature in translation, including selections from the poetry of Homer, Hesiod, and drama; from the prose of historians and philosophers; and others.
+Classics 261: The Greek Literary Revolution (AL).
+Various genres of ancient Greek literature in translation, including selections from epic and lyric poetry, drama, history, and philosophy.

-Classics 262: Roman Voices (AL).
-Various voices of ancient Roman literature in translation, including selections from elegiac and epic poets, from historians, and from novelists.
+Classics 262: The Roman Literary Revolution (AL).
+Various genres of ancient Roman literature in translation, including poetry, history, novels, and epistolography (letters).

 Classics 300: Greek Archaeology (AT).
 Archaeology of ancient Greek cities and temples, including techniques and ethics of excavation.